jokodev901/qumud/README.md

 ## Overview

 QuMUD is currently under active development, with the current focus on standing up a stripped down web app to demonstrate and test the core systems.

+### Current Features
+- Basic user auth
+- Placeholder character creation
+- Can create or join existing Worlds by name
+- Worlds generate procgen starting region, town, dungeons, enemy templates
+- Can see other active players in region and chat with them

+---

 ### In Progress Features
-- **User Authentication:** User registration, login, and Player alias management via Django auth.
 - **Character Creation:** A temporary character creation template is in place, will be replaced with a more robust class/stat-based system.
-- **World Creation:** Game worlds are generated via seed (world name), currently implementing Region and location generation.
+- **Event and Enemy Management:** procgen enemy templates being created, working on combat event management

 ---

 ### What's next?
-- **Events:**  Placeholder towns and working "dungeon" event areas with enemies and combat.
+- **Combat events:** Combat logic between player and enemies and manage event state
-- **Stat system:**  Initial implementation of character building with stat weights and xp/levelling system
+- **Stat system:** Character creation with stat weights and xp/levelling system
 - **Loot:**  Initial item system with placeholder equipment

 ---